ninabarzh/broomstick/content/posts/woke.md

 ---
 title: "The strange afterlife of 'woke'"
 subtitle: "From Black consciousness to culture war bogeyman"
-description: "Tracing the journey of 'woke' from its radical Black roots through global liberation struggles to its weaponisation by reactionaries—exposing what was lost, stolen, and distorted along the way."
+description: "Tracing the journey of 'woke' from its radical Black roots through global liberation struggles to its weaponisation by reactionaries, exposing what was lost, stolen, and distorted along the way."
 tags: ["woke", "black history", "culture wars", "language", "reactionary politics"]
 draft: false
 date: 2025-07-20T04:00:00.000Z